-- 1. identify, analyze, develop, implement, verify and document the requirements for a computing environment. - 2. contribute to the diagnostics, troubleshooting, documenting and monitoring of technical problems using appropriate methodologies and tools. - 3. implement and maintain secure computing environments. - 4. implement robust computing system solutions through validation testing that aligns with industry best practices. - 5. communicate and collaborate with team members and stakeholders to ensure effective working relationships. - 6. select and apply strategies for personal and professional development to enhance work performance. - 7. apply project management principles and tools when working on projects within a computing environment. - 8. adhere to ethical, legal, and regulatory requirements and/or principles in the development and management of computing solutions and systems. - 9. support the integration of multiple software and hardware components using appropriate systems, methodologies and connection protocols. - 10. install, configure, troubleshoot, and maintain a variety of computing devices and networked systems (software or hardware) in accordance with documented functional requirements and standards. - 11. apply principles of digital and analog circuits to troubleshoot computing devices, including embedded components and systems. - 12. contribute to the analysis, building, testing, implementation, and maintenance of embedded (including IoT^{}) devices and applications.
+- 1. identify, analyze, design, develop, implement, verify and document the requirements for a computing environment. - 2. diagnose, troubleshoot, document and monitor technical problems using appropriate methodologies and tools. - 3. analyze, design, implement and maintain secure computing environments. - 4. analyze, develop and maintain robust computing system solutions through validation testing and industry best practices. - 5. communicate and collaborate with team members and stakeholders to ensure effective working relationship. - 6. select and apply strategies for personal and professional development to enhance work performance. - 7. apply project management principles and tools when responding to requirements and monitoring projects within a computing environment. - 8. adhere to ethical, social media, legal, regulatory and economic requirements and/or principles in the development and management of the computing solutions and systems. - 9. investigate emerging trends to respond to technical challenges. - 10. integrate multiple software and hardware components using appropriate systems, methodologies, and connection protocols. - 11. analyze, plan, design, develop, test, and implement computing devices and networked systems (software or hardware) in accordance with appropriate functional requirements and standards.

-13. contribute to the development and maintenance of software applications for systems integration.
+- 12. apply principles of digital and analog circuits to design, implement, and troubleshoot computing devices, including embedded components and systems. - 13. design, build, test, implement, and maintain embedded (including IoT) devices and applications. - 14. develop, test and maintain software applications for systems integration.